Personal Independence Payment: Transition from Disability Living Allowance

 Adult recipients of Disability Living Allowance will continue to receive it until the Department for Work and Pensions invites them to apply for PIP.
 DLA continues for children.
 In Scotland, new benefits called the Child Disability Payment and Adult Disability Payment have been launched.
 It will gradually be the main benefit for disabled people with a different criteria than PIP.

 Information for support organisations

-A toolkit of information for support organisations is available from the Department of Work and Pensions.
+A toolkit of information for support organisations is available from the Department for Work and Pensions.
 It contains copies for forms and leaflets, factsheets and guides.